eggborne/galactic-age-calculator/README.md

 ## Description

-A website that various information about a user's solar age based on different planets.
+A website that produces information about a user's solar age based on different planets.

 ## Technologies Used:
 * HTML